Robert Munro December 6th, 2009

 The Council for European Studies Fellowship Program provides students with an opportunity to travel to Europe to test the feasibility of their dissertation projects.

 Doctoral Dissertation Fellowships in Jewish Studies from the Foundation for Jewish Culture.
 Applications due in April.
+(On hiatus for the 2014-15 year.)

 The John Hope Franklin Dissertation Fellowship supports the PhD projects of minority students and other students with a demonstrated commitment to eradicating racial disparities and enlarging minority representation in academia.
 Requires at least three months in residence at the APS Library in Philadelphia.